9 Summer activities for the elderly

 How to organise activities for older loved ones

-According to a UK survey by the Royal Voluntary Service (RVS), many older people don’t enjoy activities that are specifically organised for them, because they find them too simplistic or patronising.
+The Royal Voluntary Service (RVS) states that while often done with the best intentions, many older people don’t enjoy activities that are specifically organised for them, because they find them too simplistic or patronising.

 It’s important to always involve your loved one in the planning an activity to do together, ensuring it’s centred around their hobbies, memories or interests.